wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 ---
 After more than half a year of work and discussions, Symfony 5.1 ships with an experimental and revisited Security system.
-I'm incredible excited about this system, as I think it opens up the component for a lot of possibilities.
+I'm incredibly excited about this system, as I think it opens up the component for a lot of possibilities.
 That's why in the coming week, I'll publish a series of blogposts about this new system.
 I hope you'll be just as